2024 Solar Incentives Guide for Brownsburg, IN - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
-This amount will then decrease slightly on a yearly basis until the current program ends.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; the amount will be decreased slightly each year until the end of the current program.
+Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Brownsburg solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Brownsburg solar installation company.

 State & Local Solar Incentives